FPGAArcade/replay_webdocs/docs/guide/replay1/firmware-upgrade.md

 may fail to reboot after a successful flash, a power cycle will resolve that.

 If any checksum fails to match you will be unable to start flashing the firmware.
-Should this occurs, copying the rApp files to the SD card again.
+Should this occur, copy the rApp files to the SD card again.
 Make sure to safely remove/eject the SD card before physically disconnecting it from your computer.
 Removing without ejecting first may cause data loss or otherwise corrupt files.
 If this does not resolve the issue, download and extract the